grongierisc/eap1-exchangelib/README.md

 Open Grongier.Production

-- user = AD user
-- email = your mail
+- email = your mail (example : guillaume.rongier@intersystems.com)

+Create a Credential with :
+- user = AD user (example : ISCINTERNAL/grongier)
 - password = ...

-To work, you have to be on the vpn
+To work, you have to be on the vpn.

 # Todo

-- [ ] Use interoperabilty Credential
+- [x] Use interoperabilty Credential
 - [ ] Report bug with stream
 - [ ] Clean up code
 - [ ] Write documentation